innovaTony/algorithms/README.md

 # Algorithms - Kotlin version
 Let's solve algorithms together!

-As will be stated in my social media
+As stated in my social media
 ( www.tiktok.com/@innovatony & www.instagram.com/innovatonyy ) this repo will be
 here as a tank for algorithms solved or in the process of being solved, in addition to testing them.